shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

   - name: 1.
 The problem
   - name: 2.
 Understanding the clients needs
   - name: 3.
 The solution architecture
   - name: 4.
-Productionising the solution
-  - name: 5.
-Project impact
-  - name: 6.
 Wrapping up

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.